fdifrison/java-persistence/README.md

 Consistency is the property ensuring that a transaction state change leaves the database in a proper state, without violating the constraint described by the schemas (column type, nullability, pk and fk constraints etc.).
-Again, if only one validation fails, all the transaction is rolled back and the database state isr restored to prior the transaction
+Again, if only one validation fails, all the transaction is rolled back and the database state is restored to prior the transaction

 ### CAP theorem